suhank/zea-engine/docs/api/SceneTree/Camera.md

 <a name="Camera+setPositionAndTarget"></a>

 ### setPositionAndTarget
-Setter for the camera postion and target.
+Setter for the camera position and target.
 As described at the start of the class, this is a `TreeItem`, which means we can move it around using translation modifiers.
 You can do it this way or using the changing `TreeItem` parameters,